2 Corinthians 5:21- The Great Exchange?

 “Who his own self bare our sins (G266) in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.”
 (1 Pet 2:24)

-“Bare our sins” could be “bare our sinful nature” as in He bore or had our nature which was prone to sin.
+“Bare our sins” could be “bare our sinful nature” as in He bore or had our nature which can be tempted.

 And what about the following verses?
 I have added a few words that I think help clarify the meaning.